rosbit/dukgo/README.md

-# go-duktape, makes duktape be embedded easily
+# dukgo, makes duktape be embedded easily

 [Duktape](http://duktape.org/index.html) is a thin, embeddable javascript engine.
 Its [api](http://duktape.org/api.html) is very well documented.
 For most of developers